 09 Mar Double Drape Maxi

-Posted at 15:16h in Creative Pattern Making, Intermediate, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 15:16h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 You may be forgiven for thinking that we often torture the stuffing out of our fabulous #PatternPuzzle fans.
 Well, last Saturday was no exception.
 I did a slightly tricky thing with a ‘grown-on hood’ and it was enough to make the pattern shapes very hard to read.
 I have seen similar styles in both historic and current fashion and have waited some time to try this out on the blog.
 The idea I have is to cut this dress from my knit block using a merino jersey.
 That could be either a one-way or two-way stretch knit.
 The Double Drape in this Maxi refers to the #CowlDrape on the back of this dress and the #GatheredDrape on the centre front (CF) seam.
 The hood styling may also be considered a #CowlDrape with the large tuck and the centre back (CB) line on the fold.